 When you don’t own your tokens

 An independent vault breaks that dependency.
 It stores tokens separately from your processors, so even if your main provider shuts down, your billing logic and customer data remain intact.
-You’re free to reconnect and recover on your terms.
+You’re free to reconnect, reroute, and recover on your terms.

 When cards expire or payments silently fail